gpuweb/gpuweb/proposals/texture-buffers.md

 ## GPUFeatureName

-Add `"texture-buffers"` as a new enum entry.
+Add `"texture-buffer"` as a new enum entry.

 ## Resource Usages